btxtiger/ngx-md-icon/projects/ngx-md-icon/README.md

 ### Usage with Angular Material

-The component works out of the box with Angular Material.
-In order to preserve compatibility, the icon also gets the `.mat-icon` class attached.
+The component should work out of the box with Angular Material.

+#### Bug: Angular < 15
-However, it is required to apply a bugfix for this open issue, to properly center the icon in the button.<br>
+However, for Angular < 15 it is required to apply a bugfix for this open issue, to properly center the icon in the button.<br>
 Read more: [https://github.com/angular/components/issues/18401](https://github.com/angular/components/issues/18401)

 ```scss